trimstray/nginx-admins-handbook/README.md

 - [OpenResty Components](https://openresty.org/en/components.html)
 - [Tengine Modules](https://github.com/alibaba/tengine/tree/master/modules)

-A short description of the modules that I used (not only) in this step-by-step tutorial:
+A short description of the modules that I used in this step-by-step tutorial:

 - [`ngx_devel_kit`](https://github.com/simplresty/ngx_devel_kit)** - adds additional generic tools that module developers can use in their own modules